The Best Backpacking Gear of 2025

 In this freshly updated review, I share my top picks for a basic backpacking gear kit, from several of the best packs, tents, boots, and sleeping bags, including suggestions for backpackers on a budget—because everyone has different needs and preferences—to a favorite rain shell, the best trekking poles, down jackets, and air mattresses, the camp kitchen, and water treatment.

-Nearly every piece of gear on this list links to my complete review of it, where you can get more details and find links to online retailers for purchasing it.
+Much of the gear in this story links to my complete review of it, where you can get more details and find links to online retailers for purchasing it.
 Purchasing through the “Buy it now” affiliate links below or affiliate links in each complete review supports my work on The Big Outside, at no cost to you—in fact, you’ll usually find the best prices at those links.
 Thank you for doing that.

 Please share your questions or thoughts on my gear picks in the comments section at the bottom of this story; I try to respond to all comments.
 And please forward this story to other backpackers you think might find it useful.